Generic Name: paromomycin (par-OH-moe-MYE-sin)

 - Tell your doctor or dentist that you take paromomycin before you receive any medical or dental care, emergency care, or surgery.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using paromomycin while you are pregnant.
-It is not known if paromomycin is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you use paromomycin, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of paromomycin: